exakat/php-dictionary/dictionary/test-framework.ini.rst

 A test framework is a library or tool that provides the infrastructure for writing, organising, and running automated tests.
 It typically offers assertion helpers, test runners, fixtures, and reporting.

-In PHP, the dominant test framework is PHPUnit.
+The most popular test framework is PHPUnit.
 Pest is a newer alternative built on top of PHPUnit, offering a more expressive, function-based syntax.
 Other frameworks include atoum and Codeception.

 A test framework does not dictate what to test; it provides the mechanics to express and execute tests repeatably, integrate with CI pipelines, and produce machine-readable reports, such as JUnit XML, code coverage, etc.